Itai-Nelken/Ubuntu-on-rpi-fixes/README.md

  -`ninja install`<br>
  -`cd ~ && sudo -E ldconfig`<br>

- now you need to open `~/vdesktop/vdesktop` with a text editor, on Ubuntu I recommend the included one (gedit) and will use it for the example:
+ now you need to open `~/vdesktop/vdesktop` with a text editor, on Ubuntu I recommend the included one (gedit) and I will use it for the next steps:
- - after opening the file, click on the 3 lines next to the save button and click on the `find and replace` option in the menu that opens. then use it to replace all `sudo -u pi` with `sudo -u $USER`, use the screenshots bellow for help.
+ - after opening the file, click on the 3 lines next to the save button and click on the `find and replace` option in the menu that opens. then use it to replace all `sudo -u pi` with `sudo -u $USER` and click on 'Replace All', use the screenshots bellow for help.
 ![find-and-replace.png](screenshots/find-and-replace.png)
 ![replace.png](screenshots/repace.png)